fahmifahim/linux-daily/linux-admin-lpic1.md

 #### dmesg
 - Funny fact: During the bootup, only The Kernel is running so it should record and keep its own logs!
+- You may find the physical file of dmesg from `/var/log/dmesg`
 - dmesg command will show the full data from kernel ring buffer up to now.
+- If the log amount met the maximum buffer size, the old log-entry will be replaced by the new one.

 ```bash
 # Print or control the kernel ring buffer
 $ dmesg